ajrf/GetDataProject/CodeBook.md

-- Second, the script **run_analysis.R** has been run upon the reference dataset to obtain the summarised tidy dataset, as described in the README file.
+- Second, the script **run_analysis.R** has been run upon the reference dataset to obtain the summarised tidy dataset, as described in the README.md file.
 The main steps of the script are:

  1. parse the data files of feature observations to remove extra-spaces (multiple spaces between columns and spaces at the beginning of line) in order for the data to be conveniently loaded into R. The